-4.1 As described in ISO 14971, in the identification of hazard and risk estimation for medical devices, hazards that arise from changes in the manufacturing process, or insufficient control of the manufacturing process, shall be considered in the design and preparation of samples for test and preparation of extracts of those devices.
-Particular attention shall be given to residues, e.g., trace elements and cleaning and disinfection agents, of those manufacturing processes.
+4.1 When identifying hazards and estimating risk in relation to medical devices, hazards that arise from changes in the manufacturing process, or insufficient control of the manufacturing process, shall be considered in the design and preparation of test samples, as described in ISO 14971.
+Particular attention shall be given to residues, e.g. trace elements and cleaning and disinfection agents, of manufacturing processes.

-4.2 Because ISO 10993 describes many different biological assay systems, the individual standards shall be consulted to ascertain if these recommendations are appropriate for specific test systems.
+4.2 ISO 10993 describes many different biological assay systems.
+Therefore, the individual parts shall be consulted to ascertain whether these are appropriate for specific test systems.

-4.3 Experimental controls shall be used in biological evaluations to validate a test procedure and/or to compare the results between materials.
-Depending on the biological test, negative controls, blanks and/or positive controls shall be used as is appropriate to the test.
+4.3 Experimental controls shall be used in biological evaluations carried out in order to validate a test procedure and/or to compare the results between materials.
+Depending on the biological test, negative controls, blanks and/or positive controls shall be used, depending on what is appropriate to the test.

 NOTE The same type of control can be applicable to different tests and may allow cross-reference to other established materials and test methods.
-Additional guidance on the selection of experimental controls is given in Annex A. Use of positive controls for in-vivo testing may be affected by animal welfare regulations.
+Additional guidance on the selection of experimental controls is given in Annex A. Use of positive controls for in vivo testing might be affected by animal welfare regulations.

-5 Reference materials
+5 Reference materials (RMs)